 4. What current shape are you in?

-Sure it would be great to just jump right in and start running or lifting weights, but you have to be realistic and check your level of fitness.
+Sure it would be great to jump right in and start running or lifting weights, but you have to be realistic and check your fitness level.
 If you haven’t been able to exercise for a while, too much intensity can have more consequences than benefits.
-Start off slow and work with a physical therapist who can ease you in to an exercise regime.
+Start off slow and work with a physical therapist who can ease you into an exercise regime.